-A lot or a little?
+A Lot or a Little?

 Parents need to know that Eraser is a 1996 action movie in which Arnold Schwarzenegger plays a witness protection specialist who must protect a witness from corrupted members of his own team.
 Even for an action movie from the 1990s, this movie is very violent; the climax alone is one massive battle with firearms, explosives, and Schwarzenegger getting impaled by a metal rod.
 One of the characters commits suicide, putting a gun to his mouth and pulling the trigger.
 It has punches, kicks, stabbings, vehicle explosions, characters covered in gasoline and almost set on fire, characters killed by a moving train.
 Schwarzenegger suffers a screw impaling his hand.
 Regular profanity is heard, including "f--k," and there's cigarette smoking and drinking.
 In one scene, there's gratuitous product placement.
 To stay in the loop on more movies like this, you can sign up for weekly Family Movie Night emails.

 This '90s action movie is enjoyable for its own sake, provided you don't think too much about the absurd plot twists and corny dialogue.
 The explosions and gunfire are loud and seemingly endless, and for almost every death, either Schwarzenegger or James Caan gets to make an ironically wry one-liner about the method in which the person died.
 On top of that, the story is beyond predictable -- it doesn't take a genius to figure out who the mole is, and the audience should be able to guess the next line of dialogue at least once -- and on top of that, the Italian American mafia characters are unbelievably trite.